Last updated on 10/10/2023 at 3:00 pm

 One of the most important reasons to establish paternity is so that the child will have a legal relationship with the father.
 Once paternity is established, the child will be legally entitled to financial support from the father.
 The child also will gain a right to inherit property from the father.
 The child may gain access to benefits such as social security benefits, pension benefits and veterans’ benefits once paternity is established.

 Finally, if you wish to receive WV Works and fail to help in establishing paternity of your child without good reason, your WV Works check may be reduced.
-For more information about good reasons not to establish paternity for WV Works click here.
+Read this article for more information about good reasons not to establish paternity for WV Works.

 If I establish paternity, will the father have the right to visit my child?

 Once paternity is established, legal fathers have the right to have a relationship with and visit the child as the father and mother agree.
 If the parents can’t agree, they can ask the Family Court to determine visitation and custody.
 The court will then decide this issue, considering the best interests of the child.
-Click here for more information on custody.
+Read this article for more information on custody.

 Although BCSE can help establish paternity, BCSE may not assist either the father or the mother with custody or visitation issues.